A non-rational Verlinde formula from Virasoro TQFT: Applications

 The proportionality constant is independent of $P$, so it can be taken outside the $P$-integral.
 Substituting \eqref{eq:bulk_A}, \eqref{eq:S_vs_A} and \eqref{eq:propto} into equation \eqref{eq:BCFT_consistency}, and using the relation between the ZZ brane wavefunction and $\rho_0$,

 the open-closed duality condition can be written as:

 This is precisely the Virasoro-Verlinde formula!
-So our formula demonstrates that boundary Liouville CFT indeed obeys the open-closed duality of the annulus one-point function, at a fully non-perturbative level.
-Our analysis can be straightforwardly modified to ZZ or mixed boundary conditions, in which case we land on the Virasoro-Verlinde formula \eqref{eq:degenerate_Verlinde_formula} with degenerate external momenta.
+So our formula demonstrates that boundary Liouville CFT indeed obeys the open-closed duality of the annulus one-point function, at a fully non-perturbative level.\footnote{One might wonder whether other interesting relations between $\mathbb{S},\mathbb{F}$ could emerge from additional consistency constraints in boundary Liouville theory.
+Cardy and Lewellen \cite{Cardy:1991tv, Lewellen:1991tb} showed there are \textit{four} such independent constraints: three coming from the disk and one from the annulus (the latter essentially yielding our formula).
+Investigating the bulk-to-boundary three-point function constraint on the disk would be particularly interesting.
+We thank S. Ribault for pointing this out to us. } Our analysis can be straightforwardly modified to ZZ or mixed boundary conditions, in which case we land on the Virasoro-Verlinde formula \eqref{eq:degenerate_Verlinde_formula} with degenerate external momenta. \enlargethispage{1\baselineskip} \enlargethispage{1\baselineskip}